 What I like most about AWeber:

-- The Free plan lets you build unlimited landing pages.
+- The Free plan lets you build 1 landing page.

 - More than 600 email templates.
 Or, you can build your own from your website URL with the Smart Designer.

-- 24/7 live chat support and an international telephone help desk (on free plans too)
+- 24/7 live chat support even on the free plan and an international telephone help desk

 - Super easy drag and drop editor lets you build emails and landing pages in minutes.